-QB 4 Derek Carr 6-3 215 5th season A second-round pick in 2014 who has ascended towards the top of the quarterback ranks...Ranks third in club history with 128 TD pass-es...Surpassed Hall of Fame QB Ken Stabler for most passing yards in franchise history in Week 2...Joined Peyton Manning as the only two QBs in NFL history to complete 300 passes in each of their first five seasons...In Week 15 of 2017, became just the fifth QB n NFL history to pass for at least 100 TDs through their first four seasons...Ranks first in NFL history with 1,759 completions in his first five seasons, and is the only player ever to throw for at least 80 TDs and fewer that 40 INTs within his first three years...Has totaled 130 TDs passes in 84 career games to just 58 INTs for a career passer rarting of 89.5 OB 4 Derek Carr 6-3 215 5th season
+QB 4 Derek Carr 6-3 215 5th season A second-round pick in 2014 who has ascended towards the top of the quarterback ranks...Ranks third in club history with 128 TD passes...Surpassed Hall of Fame QB Ken Stabler for most passing yards in franchise history in Week 2...Joined Peyton Manning as the only two QBs in NFL history to complete 300 passes in each of their first five seasons...In Week 15 of 2017, became just the fifth QB n NFL history to pass for at least 100 TDs through their first four seasons...Ranks first in NFL history with 1,759 completions in his first five seasons, and is the only player ever to throw for at least 80 TDs and fewer that 40 INTs within his first three years...Has totaled 133 TDs passes in 85 career games to just 58 INTs for a career passer rarting of 89.9.

-RB 28 Josh Jacobs 5-10 220 Rookie First-round draft pick by the Raiders in the 2019 NFL Draft...In Week 1, became the first player since RB LaDainian Tomlinson in 2001 with 100 yards from scrimmage and two rush TDs in his NFL debut...Be-came the only Raiders rookie in franchise history to recorded con-secutive 100-plus rushing yard games, tying Marcus Allen for most 100-yard contests by a player in franchise history through his first six career games...Leads all rookie rushers in carries (109), rushing yards (554) and rushing touchdowns(4).
+RB 28 Josh Jacobs 5-10 220 Rookie

+First-round draft pick by the Raiders in the 2019 NFL Draft...In Week 1, became the first player since RB LaDainian Tomlinson in 2001 with 100 yards from scrimmage and two rush TDs in his NFL debut...Became the only Raiders rookie in franchise history to recorded consecutive 100-plus rushing yard games, tying Marcus Allen for most 100-yard contests by a player in franchise history through his first six career games...Leads all rookie rushers in carries (124), rushing yards (620) and rushing touchdowns (four).

 FB 45 Alec Ingold 6-1 240 Rookie Signed by the Raiders as an undrafted free agent in 2019...
-Starting in his NFL debut, along with RB Josh Jacobs, became the first NFL rook-ie backfield tandem to start in the season opener since Sept.
+Starting in his NFL debut, along with RB Josh Jacobs, became the first NFL rookie backfield tandem to start in the season opener since Sept.
 7, 2008.